herecydev/herecydev.github.io/_drafts/HowToScrum.md

-# How To: SCRUM
+# How To: Scrum

 Boy this is a mess in the software development world if ever I've seen one.
-SCRUM seems to be a magic word that people conjure up in an interview or to the suits. *Newsflash: It's not the 90s anymore!* Let's stop trying to impress people and start using it for what it is; a damn good software development methodology.
+Scrum seems to be a magic word that people conjure up in an interview or to the suits. *Newsflash: It's not the 90s anymore!* Let's stop trying to impress people and start using it for what it is; a damn good software development methodology.
+The amount of people misquoting that they use Scrum is fraudulent.
+Let's clear the air on this...

 ## I missed the memo, what is it?

+A whistle-stop tour:

 > * A product owner creates a prioritized wish list called a product backlog.
 > * During sprint planning, the team pulls a small chunk from the top of that wish list, a sprint backlog, and decides how to implement those pieces.